Updated March 31, 2026

 It is typically built to address claims tied to bodily injury, negligence, omissions, and legal defense costs connected to resident care.
 The exact scope depends on the policy, limits, and underwriting details.

 Nursing homes insurance cost in Delaware varies based on facility size, staffing, services offered, property exposure, claims history, and coverage limits.
-The state average in the provided data is $261 to $1,044 per month, but actual pricing varies.
+Actual pricing varies based on those factors and the coverage you choose.

 You will usually need facility details, employee count, property information, lease requirements, and a summary of operations.
 Delaware also requires workers' compensation for businesses with 1 or more employees, with listed exemptions.